ceepeeuk/lambda-version-checker/README.md

 # lambda-version-checker

-Outputs to the terminal a list of all lambdas and there respective version tags.
+Outputs to the terminal a list of all lambdas and their respective version tags.
 Where the lambda does not have a version tag `not-set` is shown, if the lambda is not in the environment `unreleased` is shown.

 Expects aws profiles to exist called `dev`, `test` and `prod`.